PRP Architects LLP - Candidate Privacy Notice

 1.10 This notice may be amended or updated from time to time.
-This version of our Privacy Notice was published on 23 May 2018 and is the most recent version.
+This version of our Privacy Notice was published in March 2021.

 2 PRINCIPLES OF DATA PROTECTION

-2.1 The GDPR requires that the personal data we hold about you must be:
+2.1 The GDPR and the Data Protection Act 2018, as amended, requires that the personal data we hold about you must be:

 2.1.1 Used lawfully, fairly and in a transparent way.